-Whisk together flour, baking soda, cream of tartar, cinnamon, and salt.
+- Whisk together the flour, baking soda, cream of tartar, cinnamon, and salt.
 Set aside.

-Reduce mixer speed to low.
-Gradually add flour mixture, mixing until a few streaks of flour remain.
-Stir in toffee bits and pecans until the dough is just combined.
+- Reduce mixer speed to low.
+Gradually add the flour mixture, mixing until a few streaks of flour remain.
+Stir in the toffee bits and pecans until the dough is just combined.

-Using about 1 & 1/2 tablespoons of dough at a time, shape dough into balls.
+- Using about 1 & 1/2 tablespoons of dough at a time, shape the dough into balls.
 Roll each dough ball in cinnamon-sugar.

-Place cookies on prepared pans, leaving about 2 inches between cookies.
+- Place the cookies on the prepared pans, leaving about 2 inches between cookies.
 Bake 10 to 12 minutes, or until the edges are lightly browned.

-Cool cookies on pan on a wire rack for 5 minutes.
-Then, transfer cookies to a wire rack to cool completely.
+- Cool the cookies on the pan on a wire rack for 5 minutes.
+Then, transfer the cookies to a wire rack to cool completely.